September 17, 2018

-For this six-part series, Metropolis asked the textile industry's foremost experts what inspires them—here's what Knoll Textile's creative director, Dorothy Cosonas, told us.
+For this six-part series, Metropolis asked Knoll Textile’s creative director, Dorothy Cosonas, what inspires her—here’s what she told us.

 Textile design is, to say the least, a varied field.
 High-tech woven wearables seem far removed from efforts to grow climate-beneficial fibers, and further still from more everyday concerns, like improving commercial upholstery.
 But speculative art and industry research can propel each other in powerful ways.
 Metropolis asked six leading textile designers to name inspirational projects that have pushed them to think differently about their work.

 The following fashion-forward inspirations come from Knoll Textile’s creative director, Dorothy Cosonas, who has created collections with designers including Suno, Rodarte, and Proenza Schouler.
 Stay tuned to the Metropolis homepage as we publish the other entries in this series!

 Manus x Machina: Fashion in an Age of Technology, the Metropolitan Museum of Art

 “Manus x Machina was a thought-provoking exhibition that revisited the past to create an informed future,” Cosonas says of the 2016 Metropolitan Museum of Art Costume Institute show, which presented hand- and machine-made techniques not as oppositional, but as “a spectrum of practice whereby the hand and the machine are equal protagonists in solving design problems,” as curator Andrew Bolton puts it.